Median-of-k Jumplists and Dangling-Min BSTs: Abstract

 \section{Abstract}

-We extend randomized jumplists introduced by \citet{BronnimannCazalsDurand2003} to choose jump-pointer targets as median of a small sample, and present randomized algorithms with expected $\Oh(\log n)$ time complexity that maintain the probability distribution of jump pointers upon insertions and deletions.
-We analyze the expected costs to search, insert and delete a random element.
-The resulting data structure, randomized median-of-$k$ jumplists, is competitive to other dictionary implementations and supports particularly efficient iteration in sorted order and selection by rank.
-We further show that omitting jump pointers in small sublists hardly affects search costs, but significantly reduces the memory consumption.
-If space is tight and rank-select is needed, median-of-$k$ jumplists are a promising option in practice.
+\ifsubmission{ ~\\ \textbf{\textsf{Abstract:}\;}\\ }{} We extend randomized jumplists introduced by Brönnimann, Cazals, and Durand~\cite{BronnimannCazalsDurand2003} to choose jump-pointer targets as median of a small sample for better search costs, and present randomized algorithms with expected $\Oh(\log n)$ time complexity that maintain the probability distribution of jump pointers upon insertions and deletions.
+We analyze the expected costs to search, insert and delete a random element, and we show that omitting jump pointers in small sublists hardly affects search costs, but significantly reduces the memory consumption.

+We use a bijection between jumplists and ``dangling-min BSTs'', a variant of (fringe-balanced) binary search trees for the analysis.
+Despite their similarities, some standard analysis techniques for search trees fail for dangling-min trees (and hence for jumplists).